julzaza/wildwitchherbs/_posts/2026-01-20-visionary-psychoactive-plants-global-traditions.md

 - **“All visionary plants induce hallucinations.”** Many worked subtly via dreams or trance.
 - **“These herbs were recreational.”** Historical use was strictly ceremonial, ethical, or medicinal.
-- **“European magic lacked hallucinogens.”** They had different modalities — dream herbs, protective visions, and liminal practices.
+- **“European magic lacked hallucinogens.”** They had different modalities: dream herbs, protective visions, and liminal practices.

 ---